 Leveraging Armis with Elisity

 When Elisity discovers a new asset on the network and the Armis connector is active, Cloud Control Center queries the Armis platform via API for additional device attributes in order to enrich IdentityGraph.
-This enriched data is displayed in the IdentityGraph tab of the device and can be leveraged in Policy Group definition.
+This enriched data is displayed in the IdentityGraph tab of the Device Details page and can be leveraged in Policy Group definition.
+Select attributes are mapped to Core Effective Attributes in IdentityGraph and can be seen in the Armis Classification Details article.

 To learn more about how to leverage IdentityGraph Trust Attributes review the Leveraging Trust Attributes for Policy Group Definition article.